Complete Guide: Installing Manjaro with Secure Boot Enabled

 It’s time to prepare initrd part of your boot image.

-You need to decide which path you prefer: udev-based initrd or systemd-based one.
+You need to decide which path you prefer: udev-based initrd or systemd-based.

 If you have no idea, choose the first (Manjaro/Arch default).
 Hereinafter everything hallmarked with (a) should be considered referring to udev-based initrd setup, and everything with a foregoing (b) literal – referring to systemd-based setup.